XTxiatong/XTxiatong.github.io/_pages/about.md

 Hi there!
-My name is Tong Xia, and I am a third-year Ph.D. student in the Department of Computer Science and Technology, University of Cambridge, Cambridge, UK, supervised by [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
+My name is Tong Xia, and I am a finishing PhD student and research assistant in the Department of Computer Science and Technology, University of Cambridge, Cambridge, UK, supervised by [Prof. Cecilia Mascolo](https://www.cl.cam.ac.uk/~cm542/).
 I received my master's degree from the Department of Electronics and Engineering, Tsinghua University, China, in 2020, supervised by [Prof. Yong Li](http://fi.ee.tsinghua.edu.cn/~liyong/).
 Prior to that, I received my bachelor's degree in Electronic and Information Engineering from Wuhan University, China, in 2017.

 Research Interests
 ======